- Published 03 July 2021

 When you hear the name "Model M", you immediately think of a beige, clicky titan of a keyboard.
 And no one would fault you for that notion given the buckling springs keyboards' fame and glory.
 However, the majesty of the Model M family expands far beyond that.
 Many people don't realise this due to the fact resources and data on these outliers in the family is relatively scarce.
 But I want to change that, starting with the Model M4 and M4-1 keyboards.
 These are perhaps my favourite non-typical Model M variant and they've made somewhat of a renaissance amongst the folks on r/ModelM.
 And so, this is the Model M4 story and the definitive article regarding these keyboards.
-We'll be taking a look at its origins as the laptop keyboard assembly, what makes these keyboards unique, and the Model M6 ThinkPad keyboards that they inspired.
+We'll be taking a look at its origins as a laptop keyboard assembly, what makes these keyboards unique, and the Model M6 ThinkPad keyboards that they inspired.

 As shown, the difference between the M4 and M4-1 is the pointing stick and its left and right mouse buttons.
 The M4-1 uses a TrackPoint II strain gauge-based pointing stick that's also found in countless early ThinkPad laptops and the later Model M13 full-size buckling springs keyboard.
 Being an early implementation, it's not as performant as the TrackPoint IV sticks found on the latest Lenovo ThinkPads but it's still certainly useful and can be improved through software assistance.

 The Model M4 design is both different and familiar to other Model Ms. Obviously, the switches (and thus the internal assembly) are different.
 But, IBM tried to keep the design of the M4 somewhat familiar.
-The case features the same classic wedge shape (albeit, scaled-down) and oval-shaped badge that many Enhanced Keyboards, Space Saving Keyboards and their derivatives had.
+The case features the same classic wedge shape and oval-shaped badge that many Enhanced Keyboards, Space Saving Keyboards and their derivatives had.

 They also feature robust SDL modular connectivity that can use the same cables as other AT or PS/2 SDL-sporting Model Ms used.
 The M4-1 specifically used the same Y-split dual PS/2 cable the Model M5-1 and M5-2 trackball keyboards used for keyboard and mouse connectivity.
 A notable improvement (or visual disruptor, depending on your perspective) over the SSK is the inclusion of lock-light LEDs.
 The M4s never partook in the 'generations' IBM and later Lexmark maintained for the buckling springs keyboards.
 Although, branding had some nuances that will be explained in a later section.